-Engine detonation, also known as engine knock or ping, is the term for spontaneous combustion of the remaining fuel-air mixture in the combustion chamber — after normal spark-initiated combustion.
+Engine detonation, also known as engine knock or ping, is the term for the spontaneous combustion of the remaining air fuel mixture in the combustion chamber — after normal spark-initiated combustion.

 Detonation results in knocking, causing damage primarily to the cylinder head gasket and cylinder head.